 Option C: OpenVPN remote access on EdgeRouter X

 OpenVPN support on EdgeRouter X varies by firmware and model.
 If your EdgeRouter X firmware supports OpenVPN, you can run an OpenVPN server on the EdgeRouter and provide clients with a .ovpn profile to connect.
 If your firmware doesn’t include OpenVPN server functionality, you’ll want to run an OpenVPN server on a dedicated device like a small PC, Raspberry Pi, or NAS and simply route VPN traffic to your EdgeRouter LAN from there.
+Checkpoint vpn client setup and best practices for Windows macOS Linux iOS Android in 2026

 If you’re enabling OpenVPN server on EdgeRouter X: